 Ford addressed the concerns of the public quickly and ditched the second generation Ford Bronco in favor of a slightly smaller and lighter Bronco.
 Though the third generation of Ford Bronco was smaller than the second generation, they kept it as a full-size SUV.

-Ford also expanded on the Bronco line up of V8 engines to provide a six-cylinder option.
+Ford also expanded the Bronco engine line to provide a six-cylinder option in addition to the V8s.
 People who wanted a sporty SUV but who were concerned about the cost of gasoline could get a Bronco.
 While the second generation of Bronco used the F-100 as a base, the third generation used an F-150.

 The solid front axle was lost as well, replaced by an independent front suspension that made the Bronco more comfortable for those who wanted to use it as their daily driver and take it onto the highway in addition to off-road.